nigini/react-playground/README.md

 1. First I tried to setup a simple React project using NPM and WEBPACK (commit [#c1436e6](https://github.com/nigini/react-playground/commit/c1436e663533e2f387e64aac70840599dbd8eaac))
 2. Then I added a simple Hello component and used BOOTSTRAP to make it all look nicer (commit [#6d82a8d](https://github.com/nigini/react-playground/commit/6d82a8d23936e559980bea5054e026b135fbcf97))
+3. Passing a PROP to the Component (commit[80fe0d4](https://github.com/nigini/react-playground/commit/80fe0d46d028bf9da162409610c2fce074a424b0))

+## PLANS

+1. Play with UI State
+2. Play with UI Reactivity
+3. Get a litte more sophisticated with CSS & SASS

 # EXECUTE